rogerboesch/playground/README.md

 ### Setup

-Before you start build the project files you have to setup at first your PiTrex SD card.
+Before you start build the pro7ject files you have to setup at first your PiTrex SD card.
 Read this [Newsletter Post](https://vectrex.substack.com/p/newsletter-0-the-pitrex-card) on how this is done.

 ### Setup assets folder